 If there is one thing that most organizations can agree on, it is that a communication platform is absolutely critical to a successful business.
-Whether your team needs to communicate internally, or connect with the outside world, a telephony system will of course be one of the most important solutions your team adopts.
+Whether your team needs to communicate internally, or connect with the outside world, a telephony system is the most important solution your team adopts.

 When it comes to business communications, and telephony specifically, as our technology has grown so has the accessibility to what were previously expensive and complicated setups.
-Traditionally, Landline telephony was the only option, and while the traditional method still has its benefits, we have more recently seen the legacy solution pushed aside for a much more cost-effective paradigm: Business Voice over Internet Protocol, or Business VoIP.
+Traditionally, landline telephones were the only option, but more recently we see the legacy solution pushed aside for a much more cost-effective paradigm: Business Voice over Internet Protocol, or Business VoIP.

 Without a doubt, telephony is still an absolute must-have.
 This of course goes without saying, but with the introduction of new technology telephony can easily be seen as a last resort.
 Quite the opposite is true, actually.
 Sure, email, team collaboration and messaging, and even text messaging has risen in popularity.
 But, these digital means can lack the nuance and functionality provided by a complete telephony solution.

 This is especially true when your team is working with external vendors, clients or partners — a phone solution will be absolutely necessary to stay in touch, and ensure real-time conversations can happen even outside of email.
 We’ll dig a bit further into the details, but VoIP introduces an entirely new paradigm for Business Telephony.
 Whether installed on-premise or through a hosted cloud solution, VoIP enables organizations to save money while gaining even more features than they previously had access to.